Genital Herpes - Prevention

 the virus that most commonly causes cold sores.
 Most experts advise pregnant

-women not to receive oral sex in the last three months of their pregnancy.
+women not to receive oral sex in the last 3 months of their pregnancy.
 It

 increases their risk of genital infection with HSV-1.